Defining a system of ODEs

 }

-Since we will often use the individual elements of the state vector in the RHS function, it is useful to define them as separate variables as well.
+Since we will often use the individual elements of the state vector in the RHS function, it is useful to define them using labels (x, y, z) so we can use them later.

 We can optionally define the time derivatives of the state variables, \( \mathbf{\dot{u}} \) as well: